 The energy supply project is also based on the use of leading-edge technologies that enable heating through heat recovery systems.
 A new central cooling system in operation since 2014 affords both operational safety and energy efficiency.
 The waste heat from this system can also be reused for heating purposes.

 With the implementation of this system, the lion’s share of the overall concept has been realised.
 The next step is to plan for the use of groundwater in Vaduz.
 Through this initiative, existing groundwater can be used for cooling in summer and heating in winter.
 Discussions with the environmental protection agency have already been held and two pilot holes were drilled.
-The environmental protection agency has examined the viability of the plan.
-Further measurements and implementation steps are planned from 2020.
+The Environmental Protection Agency has examined the viability of the plan.
+Further measurements and implementation steps are planned in the years to follow.

-A separate, more detailed energy report for the Liechtenstein facilities is produced each year and can be accessed on the VP Bank website under “About us / Sustainability”.
+A separate energy report for the Liechtenstein facilities is produced each year.

 Waste reduction and paper consumption

 Since 2004, waste separation has been the order of the day at VP Bank in keeping with its waste disposal concept.
 Newspapers and magazines are collected and recycled separately from the other types of paper.
 Glass, cardboard, polystyrene, PET bottles and green waste each have their own receptacles.
-In 2014, a 167 tonnes total waste volume generated reached its lowest level since 2004, but has since increased slightly as from 2015 due to the larger number of employees and showed 242 tonnes in 2018.
-The renovation of the building in Vaduz in 2018 played a major role in this development, which on the one hand led to a one-off increase in the amount of hazardous waste (plus 13 tonnes) and on the other almost doubled the amount of paper waste due to archive clearance.
+In 2014, a 167 tonnes total waste volume generated reached its lowest level since 2004 but has since increased slightly as from 2015 due to the larger number of employees and showed 183 tonnes in 2019 (➔ chart below).

 Unnecessary printing is one of the largest sources of paper waste.
-A majority of documents are prepared in digital form but still printed, as in the past.
+Most of the documents are prepared in digital form but still printed, as in the past.